jhpyle/docassemble/_docs/config.md

-Set the `behind https load balancer` directive to `True` if you are running **docassemble** in a configuration where **docassemble** itself is running HTTP, but requests are being forwarded to it by a server running HTTPS.
-This might be your configuration if you are using a [load balancer] or you are running [Docker] on machine that [forwards] HTTPS requests to [Docker] on a non-standard HTTP port.
+Set the `behind https load balancer` directive to `True` if you are running **docassemble** in a configuration where **docassemble** itself is running [HTTP], but requests are being forwarded to it by a server running HTTPS.
+This might be your configuration if you are using a [load balancer] or you are running [Docker] on machine that [forwards] HTTPS requests to [Docker] on a non-standard [HTTP] port.

 ## <a name="cross site domain"></a>Cross-Origin Resource Sharing (CORS)